peteroupc/peteroupc.github.io/morealg.md

 > | $\cos(\sqrt \lambda)$ |  $a_i = \frac{(-1)^i}{(2i)!}$. |  1. |
 >
 > To simulate a function in the table, run the **general martingale algorithm** using the given coefficients and value of $d_0$ ($d_0$ is the first nonzero coefficient).
 >
+> **Note:** The general martingale algorithm allows the sequence $(a_i)$ to sum to 1, but this appears to be possible only if the sequence's nonzero values have the form $(1, -z_0, z_0, -z_1, z_1, ..., -z_i, z_i, ...)$, where the $z_i$ are positive, are no greater than 1, and form a non-increasing sequence that is finite or converges to 0.
+Moreover, it appears that every power series with this sequence of coefficients is bounded above by $\lambda$.
+>
 > **Note:** Bernoulli numbers can be computed with the following algorithm, namely **Get the _m_<sup>th</sup> Bernoulli number**:
 >